 When a child is diagnosed with cancer, there is usually no known cause.
 This makes it very hard for parents who are left with unanswered questions about why their child has cancer, and if there was anything they could have done to prevent it.

 The challenge of childhood cancer

+The second challenge is improving quality of life in survivors.
 Many people are surprised to learn that almost all cancer treatments used in children today were actually developed for adults.
-Most of these treatments, such as chemotherapy or radiotherapy, target all rapidly growing cells (not just cancer cells), and this leads to harsh side-effects, especially in young, growing bodies.
+Most of these treatments target all rapidly growing cells (not just cancer cells) and this leads to harsh side-effects, especially in young, growing bodies.

 Which cancers do children get?